Sean ‘Diddy’ Combs was arrested after a year of intensifying allegations. How we got here - KESQ

 (CNN) — Diddy’s legal troubles keep growing.

-In the past 11 months, music magnate Sean “Diddy” Combs has faced crescendoing allegations of abuse and sexual assault, culminating in 10 civil lawsuits, a federal human trafficking probe and his arrest and indictment early this week.
+In the past 11 months, music magnate Sean “Diddy” Combs has faced crescendoing allegations of abuse and sexual assault, culminating in 10 civil lawsuits, a federal human trafficking probe and his arrest and indictment.

-Combs on Tuesday pleaded not guilty to each count: racketeering conspiracy, sex trafficking and transportation to engage in prostitution.
+Combs pleaded not guilty to each count: racketeering conspiracy, sex trafficking and transportation to engage in prostitution.
 If convicted, he faces a sentence of up to life in prison.
+He remains in federal custody, held without bail, with his next court appearance scheduled for October 9.

 Dozens of witnesses to Combs’ alleged abuses have cooperated in the federal investigation, which led to the dramatic raids of Combs’ Los Angeles and Miami homes in March, prosecutors said.